citizenspress/forestry-test/content/post/merger-vote-schedule.md

 +++
 categories = ["events"]
 date = "2018-05-13T19:25:15+00:00"
-description = "STRENGTH & PROTECTION - YOURS TO KEEP.  \nCUPE doesn't just promise they will negotiate the best language, CUPE delivers.
+description = "Strength and protection are yours to keep.
+CUPE doesn't just promise they will negotiate the best language, CUPE delivers.
 When faced with a tough round of negotiations, CUPE formed an alliance with SEIU and UNIFOR to achieve a 'no concession' settlement.
 OPSEU accepted some of those same concessions without even attempting to fend them off at arbitration.
-The choice is easy." tags = [] thumbnail = "/uploads/2018/05/10/choosecupe.jpg" title = "CHOOSE CUPE on May 16, 17 and 18"
+The choice is easy." draft = true tags = [] thumbnail = "/uploads/2018/05/10/choosecupe.jpg" title = "CHOOSE CUPE on May 16, 17 and 18"